 7. Serious Depression

 Many people who actually have BPD are told they’re just depressed.
+However, depression is just one of many borderline personality disorder symptoms.
+Many people who actually have BPD are told they’re just depressed.
 However, depression is just one of the symptoms of BPD.

 People with BPD can become so depressed with feelings of worthlessness that they experience suicidal thoughts.